nour-hajallie/TrelloTestAutomation/README.md

 ## Running the project Locally

-The project was designed to run in a headless mood (headless browser), so the below steps can be executed to run the project locally and in a normal mode ( You will be able to see the browser executing the test)
+The project was designed to run in a headless mode (headless browser), so the below steps can be executed to run the project locally and in a normal mode ( You will be able to see the browser executing the test):

 1. In UnitTest1.cs make sure to **remove the comment** from lines 47
 ```